 For Courses with 10th and 90th Percentile grades at AAA/A, students would require 88.75 or 90 Rank Points to be considered for admission.

 However, from 2026 onwards, we expect the criteria to change significantly given there would be more perfect scorers (and higher penalty for any mess ups) (See: Is Junior College becoming too easy?)

 Holistic portfolio building would be more important in standing out compared to other perfect scorers.
 This includes, but not limited to:

 – H3 subjects

 – Relevant Internship or Professional Experience in relation to the course

-– Represent Nation for competitions
+– Representing the Nation in competitions

 Note: The IGP Profiles serves only as a guide.